nock/nock/README.md

   })
 ```

+In Nock 11 and later, if an error is passed to the callback, Nock will rethrow it as a programmer error.
-> Note: When using a callback, if you call back with an error as the first argument, that error will be sent in the response body, with a 500 HTTP response status code.
+In Nock 10 and earlier, the error was sent in the response body, with a 500 HTTP response status code.

 You can also return the status code and body using just one function: